LiveRamp/reslang/README.md

 ## Stripping out the comments for review

-Reslang can produce a nice pretty-printed, stripped down version of the Reslang.
+Reslang can produce a nice pretty-printed, stripped down version of the Reslang in html.
 It is often easier to review this form, as it removes the comments and error structures.

-    ./reslang models/resources --stripped
+    ./reslang models/resources --stripped --open

-Will produce the fancy output to stdout.
+Will open a browser on the stripped down file.
+If you just want plain text, add --plain